YosysHQ/yosys/docs/source/appendix/APPNOTE_011_Design_Investigation.rst

 :numref:`example_src` shows a simple synthesis script and a Verilog file that demonstrate the usage of show in a simple setting.
-Note that :cmd:ref:`show` is called with the :cmd:ref:`-pause` option, that halts execution of the Yosys script until the user presses the Enter key.
+Note that :cmd:ref:`show` is called with the ``-pause`` option, that halts execution of the Yosys script until the user presses the Enter key.
 The ``show -pause`` command also allows the user to enter an interactive shell to further investigate the circuit before continuing synthesis.

 So this script, when executed, will show the design after each of the three synthesis commands.
 The generated circuit diagrams are shown in